 There’s more to flipping a property than purchasing the home.
 You will also be responsible for covering the cost of renovations, property taxes, insurance, and other associated costs until you’ve sold the home.
+You may also be liable for capital gains taxes in California once you sell the property.
 In order to determine if a property is good to flip, you must do some research to get estimates on how much it will cost you to rehab and resell it.

 Decide what renovations you will do and get estimates on the costs.
 Find out how much property taxes and insurance will be based on the projected completion date of the renovations.
 If you don’t have enough personal funds and don’t have the credit for a traditional loan, there are Hard Money Lenders in San Diego that can help you allocate the funds for your real estate investment.